Can I Get Insurance for Someone Who Borrows My Car

 What If the Other Drivers Get Traffic Violations?

-You might also be wondering what happens if you let someone drive your car and he/she receives a traffic violation.
+You might also be wondering what happens if you let someone drive your car and he/she receive a traffic ticket.
 Well, the violation generally affects the driver, not the vehicle owner.
 However, as we have stated, if they cause an accident, your car insurance may be the primary coverage since insurance usually follows the car, not the driver.

 Even if the driver drives your car without your consent and gets a traffic violation, the responsibility still falls on the driver.
 However, when it comes to insurance, in some cases, if they cause an accident, your insurance may not cover damages because they didn’t have authorized use.
 So, if you file a claim, you might need to prove the car was taken without your consent, possibly involving police reports.